PlasmaControl/d3d_loaders/README.md

 | Lower Triangularity   | tri_l   |
 | Upper Triangularity   | tri_u   |
 | Raw ECE Channels      | raw_ece |

+NOTE: the shape signal of kappa and shape profiles of upper and lower triangularity don't have data even though the keys exist in the hdf5 files.
+You should get a helpful error telling you this, however you may also get an error telling you of an array splicing error.
+Also when these signals do exist, the first signal is very late, so make sure `tstart` is sufficiently large.

 At a given index, the output is a list of 2 tensors.
 ```